wp-plugins/wp-copysafe-web/readme.txt

 4. Set write permissions on this new folder
 5. Check and modify the default settings to suit your pages
 6. You can now add CopySafe Web images using its media button above the post editor

+If you do not have any CopySafe Web encrypted images for testing, you can download this [test file](http://www.artistscope.com/download/cs/icon_0020_0020_C.zip) which satisfies the file type criteria.
+It is licensed for "localhost" so you can activate capture protection on your test server.

 == Frequently Asked Questions ==